mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 Then, there is nothing to attach to, so-called dirty clothes, because dirty clothes turn into clean clothes.
 Clean water becomes dirty water.

-But usually people don’t believe this, because if you have a concept so-called *clean water*, you believe that it must be always clean, *always*! [...]
+But usually people don’t believe this, because if you have a concept, so-called *clean water*, you believe that it must be always clean, *always*!
 Idealistically it’s true, but it doesn’t work in your everyday life.
 Is that clear?

 So, clean water must be dirty water, in order to make the dirty clothes clean!
-That is a phenomenal world, that is called *intimacy*, that is called *interdependent co-origination* – helping each other.
+That is the phenomenal world, that is called *intimacy*, that is called *interdependent co-origination* – helping each other.
 Alright?

 So, all we have to do is to practice zazen with total activity, which is simple, tidy, and neat.
 Unsophisticated.